CFHS code : AG270

 Chapman was born on 10 March 1840 in London.
-He attended the North London Collegiate School and entered Emmanuel College in 1859, graduating 11th Wrangler in 1862 [Illustration to the right shows him about this time] and becoming a fellow that year.
+He attended the North London Collegiate School and entered Emmanuel College in 1859, graduating 11th Wrangler in 1862 [Illustration to the left shows him about this time] and becoming a fellow that year.
 He was ordained an anglican priest but never took a parish, instead devoting his life to scholarship.
 In College, he lectured on mathematics, Greek and Hebrew.

 Having a knowledge of Arabic, he visited Egypt c 1875 and again in 1883 as part of a delegation to promote friendly relations with Coptic christians in Egypt.
 This involved a journey to ancient Coptic monasteries in the Lybian desert northwest of Cairo (a visit recorded by A J Butler in his The Ancient Coptic Churches of Egypt).

 Chapman remained celibate after college statutes were changed to permit fellows to marry.
 At his death on 10 December 1913 he left his Hebrew books, his wine and bowls woods to the College.
 His obituary in the Times described him as a don of the old school – a good scholar, a sound theologian, a genial member of the Parlour.

 Interests and character